A Calm Place For

 In some cases, this occurs in the context of emotionally immature parenting, where a caregiver may have been physically present, but had limited capacity to stay steady, take responsibility, or remain engaged with your inner world when it mattered most.

-Not because they didn’t care.
+Not necessarily because they did not care.

 How the Body Holds What Was Never Processed

-They are stored.
+They are carried forward.

 In the nervous system.